What is ag weather?

 Examples of Ag Weather from CropProphet

-CropProphet quantifies the impact of weather on grains.
+CropProphet quantifies the impact of weather on grains to benefit the trading portfolios of grain traders.
 We use historical weather and crop yield and production data to quantify the impact of weather has on crop yield and production.
-We attempt the present the information in contextually relevant ways.
+We present the information in contextually relevant ways.

 CropProphet focuses on predicting national level supply for corn, soybean, and winter wheat.
 As a result, the application of ag weather is primarily applying weather conditions to a model that relates daily weather conditions to end-of-season USDA corn yield estimates.